magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-34847-magento-patch-customer_grid_flat-table-slow-queries.md

 1. Create an Admin user with a Custom scope (Example: Set **GWS** = *0,* and choose the existing default website with **ID** = *1*).
 1. Create any product and category items.
 1. Place an order from the frontend.
-1. Login to the Admin with a new user.
+1. Log in to the Admin as the new user.
 1. Go to the Sales grid (**Sales > Orders**).
 1. Check that the SQL query has been sent to DB (database).